-The IASB issued new standards, amendments to standards and interpretations that become effective on or after January 1, 2018, or the New Standards.
-None of the New Standards are currently expected to have a material effect on the Company's financial statements; including, as discussed below, the future adoption of IFRS 16.
-At December 31, 2017 the Company did not hold any financial instruments that would be affected by IFRS 9 Financial Instruments.
-Management's current expectation is that New Standards will be adopted by the Company when mandated.
+The IASB issued new standards, amendments to standards and interpretations that become effective on or after January 1, 2019 (collectively "New Standards").
+None of the New Standards are currently expected to have a material effect on the Group's financial statements; including, as discussed below, the future adoption of IFRS 16 Leases ("IFRS 16").

-IFRS 16: This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than twelve months, unless the underlying asset is of low value.
+IFRS 16 introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than twelve months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments.
 IFRS 16 has an effective date of January 1, 2019.
-The impact on the Company's financial statements from the future adoption of IFRS 16 will be determined based on facts and circumstances that exist at the time of adoption that cannot be predicted currently.
-As of December 31, 2017, the Company only has leases with terms of twelve months or of low value assets and therefore had the adoption of IFRS 16 occurred at December 31, 2017 the effect on the Company's consolidated financial statements would be immaterial.
+The Group does not have long-term leases that are material and therefore the future adoption of IFRS 16 will not have a material effect on the Group's consolidated financial statements.